-Client Insights: A Big six energy supplier and an international car manufacturer shared similar underlying challenges when 'shifting security to the left' We have helped many organisations in embedding security in their agile development.
-A Big six energy supplier was accelerating its DevSecOps capability after its initial focus on Internet of Things agile development had taken off; while an international car manufacturer needed to uplift its security capability as the business moved into car financing and embarked on an ambitious cloud journey.
-Two organisations, seemingly in two different sectors, have revealed key factors that trigger resistance to embedding security in the design and build phase of software development.
-1. Business knowledge gaps in security teams Both organisations found disconnects between security professionals and the business processes, or products, they were applying their expertise to.
-Most systems today have complex interconnected logical, procedural, data and technical touchpoints.
-Only with a holistic understanding of these can security professionals identify and prioritise the spectrum of vulnerabilities, threat vectors, risks and mitigation controls needed.
-This requires rethinking the skill of the security professional, as well as assistance from the business and product team to create a joint businesstechnology- security picture.
-2. Security is not an integral part of the agile product team In both organisations, there is reluctance amongst developers, software architects and project stakeholders to embed security professionals within their teams and apply their recommendations.
-Security is still synonymous with delays and additional work-for example, security may not approve a specific user authentication mechanism and insist on a total re-design rather than simple rectifications.
-Often developers end up having additional work while security professionals are not able to align the rationale to the agile ways of working and termino 3.
-Simplicity requires initial complexity Tool automation simplifies and accelerates design processes, but it also causes discomfort to the delivery team when adopting it for the first time - even though in both cases the clients were operating digital businesses.
-Teams need a significant amount of time to identify the capabilities of each available tool and tailor it for optimised application to their agile development and business risks.
-Not all companies have the structure and spirit of 'early adopters' who are willing to take on the challenge and time required for this before tools are used on a large scale within the organisation.
-Challenge Two: Not using cloud technologies in application development hampers organisations' overall DevSecOps maturity In our survey, we separated the results into two groups: organisations that use cloud and cloud-based tools in their application developments (cloud-enabled), and those that do not.
-These cloud and cloud-based technologies could include cloud infrastructure provided by vendors such as AWS, tools that enable continuous integration and deployment of code such as Jenkins.
-When we compared the two groups' overall security maturity level, we found that organisations that use cloud and cloud-based technologies scored a higher level of overall security than those that do not.
+Client Insights: A major energy supplier and an international car manufacturer shared similar underlying challenges when "shifting security to the left" We have helped many organizations in embedding security in their agile development.
+A leading energy supplier was accelerating its DevSecOps capability after its initial focus on internet of things agile development had taken off; whereas an international car manufacturer needed to uplift its security capability as the business moved into car financing and embarked on an ambitious cloud journey.
+Two organizations, seemingly in two different sectors, have revealed key factors that trigger resistance to embedding security in the design and build phase of software development.
+1. Business knowledge gaps in security teams Both organizations found disconnects between security professionals and the business processes, or products, to which they were applying their expertise.
+Most systems today have complex interconnected logical, procedural, data, and technical touchpoints.
+Only with a holistic understanding of these can security professionals identify and prioritize the spectrum of vulnerabilities, threat vectors, risks, and mitigation controls needed.
+This requires rethinking the skill of the security professional, as well as assistance from the business and product team to create a joint business-technology- security picture.
+2. Security is not an integral part of the agile product team In both organizations, there is reluctance among developers, software architects, and project stakeholders to embed security professionals within their teams and apply their recommendations.
+Security is still synonymous with delays and additional work - for example, security may not approve a specific user authentication mechanism and insist on a total redesign rather than simple rectifications.
+Often developers end up having additional work while security professionals are not able to align the rationale to the agile ways of working and terminology - e.g. user stories - that developers use every day.
+3. Simplicity requires initial complexity Tool automation simplifies and accelerates design processes, but it also causes discomfort to the delivery team when adopting it for the first time - even though in both cases the clients were operating digital businesses.
+Teams need a significant amount of time to identify the capabilities of each available tool and tailor it for optimized application to their agile development and business risks.
+Not all companies have the structure and spirit of "early adopters" who are willing to take on the challenge and time required for this before tools are used on a large scale within the organization.
+Challenge Two: Not using cloud technologies in application development hampers organizations' overall DevSecOps maturity In our survey, we separated the results into two groups: organizations that use cloud and cloud-based tools in their application developments (cloud-enabled), and those that do not.
+These cloud and cloud-based technologies could include cloud infrastructure provided by vendors such as AWS, and tools that enable continuous integration and deployment of code such as Jenkins.
+When we compared the two groups' overall security maturity level, we found that organizations that use cloud and cloud-based technologies scored a higher level of overall security than those that do not.
 On average, cloud-enabled companies outperform non-cloud enabled companies when it comes to DevSecOps maturity